algorand/algorand-sdk-testing/README.md

 ## Updating an SDK

 1. Update the SDK
-2. Run tests
-3. If anything fails, update and retest
-4. Commit
+2. Commit
+3. Trigger a build in this repo

 In the future:
 3. Optionally run tests